artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 ---

-## Exercises about RISC-V Architecture and Assembly in Ripes
+## Exercises about RISC-V Architecture and Basic Assembly in Ripes
 We next provide a selection of the exercises proposed in Module 3 ([ExercisesModule3](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems3.pdf)).
 In all cases, before completing the proposed tasks, you should try to implement the programs in RISC-V assembly and then compare your solution with the one provided.
 The remaining exercises provided in the sheet ([ExercisesModule3](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2problems3.pdf)) should also be resolved and tested by the students in Ripes.

 ### Exercise 1